leyyleyyy/ma-thesis/These.md

 **2.1.
 Historique de l'inclusivité et la diversité dans le jeux vidéo**

+*Indeed, video games have become massively popular with rapidly increasing economic relevance.
+The global video game market generated a total revenue of $180.3 billion in 2021, which is more than the film, TV, and digital music industries combined (Wijman 2021).
+Simultaneously, video games constitute an increasingly important form of cultural production, showing a growing diversity of genres, cultures, and worldviews.
+Over three billion players globally spend an average of eight hours per week playing games (Limelight 2021).
+Video games can be found on every continent and appeal to one of the widest demographics imaginable (Wolf 2015, 15).
+In this context, Reichmuth and Werning (2006, 47) argued that video games exhibit strong popular appeal and economic relevance and have “a profound impact on the collective imaginary although this ‘passive’ knowledge is seldom accepted as culturally relevant.”
+This deficit of acceptance is partly due to the fact that video games “lack cultural prestige and scientific coverage” (Reichmuth and Werning 2006, 47).*

+*According to Chapman (2016), historical video games constitute “one of the most successful forms” of popular history through which the past is engaged.
+Many mainstream, successful video games deal with real historical events and places, contributing to the ways history is conveyed, experienced, and understood (McCall 2016).
+As Rosenstone (2006, 12) notes, albeit in the context of film studies, “for every person who reads a book on a historical topic […] many millions of people are likely to encounter that same past on the screen.”
+This observation applies to historical video games too, given their increasing popularity and reach (Chapman 2016).
+Although there exists considerable debate about the quality and depth of the representation of history in popular media in general (Erll 2011; Rosenstone 2006), and video games in particular (Hammar 2019), the representation of the past in these games affects a society’s historical awareness (Kolek et al. 2021).
+This is particularly relevant to the topics of orientalism in video games and the representation of the Middle East, whose history and culture is oftentimes schematized in US and European mainstream media and popular culture (Said 1994; Mukherjee 2016).*

+CyberOrient

 *Today, however, most of the video game market is concentrated in Western countries and Asia.
 South America represents only 4 percent of the world market, and the African continent barely reaches 1 percent*

 In other words, the place of African video games is insignificant from an economic point of view.
 This economic weakness certainly has a direct impact on the continent’s cultural influence on the creative level.